Pedro Humberto Allende

 Pedro Humberto Allende Sarón (July 29, 1885 – August 17, 1959) was one of the most important Chilean composers of the twentieth century.
-He obtained the prestigious Premio Nacional de Arte in 1945.
+In 1945 he was the first Chilean musician to obtained the prestigious National Prize of Art of Chile.

 Biography

 Allende was born on July 29, 1885, in Santiago.
 His first contact with music was due to his older brother, Juan, who became a professor at the National Conservatory of Chile.
-Allende himself later enrolled there and studied with Agustín Reyes, Aurelio Silva, Carlos Debuysère, Domenico Brescia, Luis Esteban Giarda y Federico Stöber, from whom he learned music theory, violin, piano, cello, harmony, counterpoint, fugue and composition.
+Allende himself later enrolled there in 1899.
+He studied under teachers Agustín Reyes, Aurelio Silva, Carlos Debuysère, Domenico Brescia, Luis Esteban Giarda, and Federico Stöber.
+He learned music theory, violin, piano, cello, harmony, counterpoint, fugue and composition.
 In 1908, he graduated, having specialized in harmony, composition, violin, and song, and obtained a professorship.
-Two years later he was the prize winner at the musical concourse of the Centenary of Chile.
+Two years later he was the prize winner at the musical section of the Centenario de Chile.

 In 1911, he traveled to Europe, with a grant from the Chilean government, to perfect his musical knowledge.
 He visited Portugal, Spain, Italy, Switzerland, Germany, the Netherlands, and Belgium.
 On his return, he suggested certain reforms that were introduced in the National Conservatory.
 He soon made another trip to Europe, giving lectures on music in Germany, Spain, and France.